Prepare To Go

 Every student participating in a Go Global program will be registered in the appropriate section of an EXCH course by Go Global.
 Registration in this course serves as indication on your SSC record that you are participating in an exchange program.

 Registration in EXCH will allow you to retain your UBC status and eligibility for scholarships and loans while you are away.
 Students on exchange will be assessed fees at UBC and will pay tuition for 15 credits per term.
 A small number of partnerships (“study abroad”) require that you pay comparable tuition directly to the partner university.
-Tuition fees are assessed based on 15 credits per term for EXCH for Winter Sessions (unless you have a letter from the Centre for Accessibility that recommends a reduced course load) and on a per-credit basis for Summer Sessions.
+Tuition fees are assessed based on 15 credits per term for EXCH for Winter Sessions (unless you have a letter from the Disability Resource Centre that recommends a reduced course load) and on a per-credit basis for Summer Sessions.

 If you are in a “study abroad” program at a partner university and paying fees there, the EXCH course will not generate UBC tuition fees.